-- Structural changes during a sparse Cholesky factorization described by graphs. - In particular, using elimination tree. - For LU: more possibilities to capture structure by graphs - But, often factorizability has to be assumed: much harder combine pivoting and structural predictions.
+- Structural changes during a sparse Cholesky factorization described by graphs. - In particular, elimination tree is an important tool to drive the factorization. - For sparse LU: more possibilities to capture structure by graphs - But, often factorizability has to be assumed: much harder combine pivoting and structural predictions.